scaleway/terraform-provider-scaleway/docs/data-sources/lb_certificate.md

 # scaleway_lb_certificate

-Get information about Scaleway Load-Balancer Certificates.
+Get information about Scaleway Load Balancer certificates.

-This data source can prove useful when a module accepts an LB Certificate as an input variable and needs to, for example, determine the security of a certificate for your LB Frontend associated with your domain, etc.
+This data source can prove useful when a module accepts a Load Balancer certificate as an input variable and needs to, for example, determine the security of a certificate for the frontend associated with your domain.

-For more information, see [the documentation](https://www.scaleway.com/en/developers/api/load-balancer/zoned-api/#path-certificate).
+For more information, see the [main documentation](https://www.scaleway.com/en/docs/network/load-balancer/how-to/add-certificate/) or [API documentation](https://www.scaleway.com/en/developers/api/load-balancer/zoned-api/#path-certificate).

 ## Examples